bcgov/NRPTI/angular/projects/common/src/app/search-filter-template/readme.md

 `title` Sets the title of the search component.
 Usually this is "Keyword Search".
 This is `required`.

 `tooltip` Tooltip sets the text to display when a user mouses over the tooltip icon to the right of the title.
 This is `required`.

+`keywordWatermark` Sets the watermark text to place inside the keyword search box.
+If no text is supplied this will default to "Type keyword search words".

 `subsets` Is a list of subset objects that will display in a dropdown menu to the left of the keyword search box.
 Subset objects are described in detail below.
 Defaults to `null`.